mnastalski/bulkactions.js/README.md

 });
 ```

+And you are set!
 You can find the complete example in the `examples/` folder.

 ## Options
 #### checkbox